Jennifer Hoffmann, MD

 IMPROVING QUALITY OF CARE FOR PEDIATRIC ACUTE AGITATION IN THE EMERGENCY DEPARTMENT

 Acute agitation, meaning behaviors such as hitting, biting, and kicking, can be dangerous and distressing for patients, families, and staff in the emergency department.
 Agitation is a common cause of workplace injuries, and reduction in use of physical restraints has been identified as an important national safety goal.
 In a study of U.S. children’s hospitals, Dr. Hoffmann and her team found wide variation in use of intramuscular medications for acute agitation management during mental health visits in pediatric emergency departments and increases in the use of pharmacologic restraints over time.
-Dr. Hoffmann is currently funded through a K12 grant from the U.S. Agency for Healthcare Research and Quality to develop quality measures for management of acute agitation in the emergency department that are informed by multidisciplinary emergency department care team members and parents, and to implement those measures in a quality improvement project.
+Dr. Hoffmann received funding through a K12 grant from the U.S. Agency for Healthcare Research and Quality to develop quality measures for management of acute agitation in the emergency department that are informed by multidisciplinary emergency department care team members and parents, and to implement those measures in a quality improvement project.

 DIAGNOSTIC TESTING FOR CHILDREN WHO PRESENT TO THE EMERGENCY DEPARTMENT WITH PSYCHOSIS